david3dworld/ArcGIS-Pro-Addin-Tool/README.md

       please run Ag_Analytics_Toolbar.sln file on visual studio platform.

+      Click rebuild on Build menu of visual studio, and then run by start button.

+      If you don't want to use visual studio, please refer to below instructions.

 ### Set up add-ins

    1) please run ArcGIS Pro on your pc.